 On the first day participants will present ongoing or conducted projects with relevance for this theme.
 Theoretical, methodological and practical aspects of projects are interesting for the discussions.
 On the second day – we will work on finding common areas of research interest.

-The research group SiPP (Studies in Pedagogical Practices) invited you to attend the seminar/workshop "Visual culture, children and learning".
+The research group SiPP (Studies in Pedagogical Practices) invited participants to attend the seminar/workshop "Visual culture, children and learning".

 Det årlige ungdomsseminaret ble arrangert i Trondheim den 24. september 2015 kl.
 9-16.
 Seminaret arrangeres av forskergruppene SiPP (Studies in Pedagogical Practices), Pedagogisk institutt, YES (Youth, Education and Society), PLU og Avdeling for lærer- og tolkutdanning, HiST.
 Temaet for årets seminar er ungdom, kropp og identitet.
 Etter seminaret legges det opp til uformelle faglige samtaler over et lettere måltid.

 Målsettingen med seminaret er å skape en arena hvor spørsmål og problemstillinger knyttet til ungdommer i og utenfor utdanning debatteres og diskuteres.
 Videre ønsker vi at dette skal være en arena hvor nettverk kan bygges både lokalt og til våre foredragsholdere.
 Seminaret består av forskere fra ulike miljøer ved NTNU som arbeider med et fokus på unge, utdanning og oppvekst men er åpent for alle interesserte.